(Procedures are, however, done only at the Glendale and Chandler locations.)

 ● Breastfeeding difficulties will be noted including information from your IBCLC.

-It is best to work with an International Board Certified Lactation Consultant (IBCLC) and/or Speech Language Pathologist (SLP), because they can assess your baby’s suck and show you exercises specific to your child.
+It is best to work with an International Board Certified Lactation Consultant (IBCLC) and/or Speech Language Pathologist (SLP), because they can assess your infant’s suck and show you exercises specific to your infant or older child.

-● Start when your baby is in a quiet alert state or early active alert state.
+● Start when your child is in a quiet alert state or early active alert state.

-●Talk in a pleasant voice, smile, sing, laugh, and make eye contact with your baby so this is playful and reassuring for them.
+●Talk in a pleasant voice, smile, sing, laugh, and make eye contact with your child so this is playful and reassuring for them.

 ● Try to do the exercises 3-5 times a day before a procedure.